fakeharahman/IITD-web/README.md

 # Web App Assignment IIITD

 This project was created with the react framework.
-[Create React App](https://github.com/facebook/create-react-app).
 It uses firebase for authentication and for deployment.
+Since the UI provided was only for bigger screens, the website is only for desktop view.

+## Hosting

+This site is hosted at [www.iiitdwebdev.web.app](https://iiitdwebdev.web.app/)

 ## To reproduce